 How Viruses Work" If you have read How Cells Work, you know how both bacteria cells and the cells in your body work.

 Images were created from PDB coordinates from Viperdb.
 Most of these series of images were created with molecular graphics software Qutemol, VMD or Chimera.
-Common Cold Photo &Remedy. - The Common Sage can have white, greenish-grey or purplish-red leaves.
+See "About Images" for more information about software used.
+Note: The images also appear when selecting from individual virus names.
+Permission is granted for the non-profit educational use of the PS10 images in classrooms and seminars.
+Use the pull-down menu above to select the virus you wish to see.
+To search this web site enter a keyword below: Common Cold Photo &Remedy. - The Common Sage can have white, greenish-grey or purplish-red leaves.

 Often, Sage products and preparations refer to, or contain 'Red Sage'.
 This is not a different species, it is still Common Sage, but the plants with purplish-red leaves have been used.
 According to medical herbalists, the red leaf sage is the preferred medicinal variety.
 The genus name 'Salvia' is derived from the Latin 'Salvare', to be saved, an ancient reference to Sage's curative abilities.
 The following saying from the Middle Ages also suggests the importance of Sage's healing properties: "Why should a man die while sage grows in his garden? "!
 From at least as far back as the Middle Ages, Sage has been documented as a 'cure-all' with references to longevity in folk medicine.
 Commercially, Sage has always been very popular for culinary use, with its very strong, distinctive taste and aroma.
 In Chinese medicine, Sage is a 'Yin' (female) tonic with a reputation for supporting the Nervous System.